 1857 Birth of Edward Franklin Albee, who, with B.F.
 Keith, controls one of the biggest circuits in vaudeville in the early 20th century.
-Also, grandfather and namesake of Pulitzer-winning dramatist Edward Albee.
+He is also grandfather and namesake of Pulitzer-winning dramatist Edward Albee.

 1936 Hamlet opens at the Empire Theatre.
 John Gielgud in the title role racks up 132 performances, a record at that time for any Shakespeare play on Broadway.
 Guthrie McClintic directs the production, with sets by Jo Mielziner.
 Lillian Gish is Ophelia and Judith Anderson is Gertrude.

 1938 Debut of Moss Hart and George S. Kaufman's comedy The Fabulous Invalid, about Broadway egos.
 Note that the term denoting Broadway's supposed ill-health was current at a time now considered a golden age of American theatre.

 1946 José Ferrer unveils his landmark production of Cyrano de Bergerac, introducing his Tony-winning performance in the title role (in the first year Tonys were given), which he later recreates on film.